AstreaTSS/RealmsPlayerlistWebsite/docs/legal/privacy_policy.md

 -   Any data needed for standard operation of the Bot.
 This typically includes channel data and roles.
 -   Data relating to users via the Xbox Service, including any Minecraft-related data (e.g. information on when a Player was on a Realm).
+-   For Playerlist Premium, information about the Discord account who purchased it, the subscription ID, and the expiration date of the subscription is stored in the bot itself.
+This data is not shared with any third party, and is only used to verify the subscription.
+Stripe handles the payment process itself, including storing payment information - and their privacy policy can be found at https://stripe.com/privacy.

 ## Why We Collect Data